ashwanijanghu/FileOpener/README.md

-FileOpener plugin for Phonegap >3.0 (last tested on 3.5)
+FileOpener plugin for Phonegap >3.0
 =============

 Simple plugin which allows you to open popular files stored locally or in assets on your device with Phonegap for Android.
+Last tested on Phone Gap 3.5.

 Adding the Plugin to your project
 -----------